Stop

 Amber trained at Flinders University Drama Centre, the Stella Adler Company and SITI Company in New York.

-Amber’s screen credits include the feature film Girl Asleep, and the SBS mini-series The Hunting.
+Amber’s screen credits include the feature film Girl Asleep, and the SBS mini-series The Hunting, the ‘Phillia’ Episode of Erotic Stories and Home and Away.

-She received two Helpmann Awards for Best Female in a Supporting Role one for Girl Asleep for Belvoir/Windmill and School Dance one for Windmill.
+She has received two Helpmann Awards for Best Female in a Supporting Role for Girl Asleep (Belvoir/Windmill) and School Dance (Windmill).

 Mansoor’s theatre credits include the following: Belvoir (Downstairs) Beirut Adrenaline; Apocalypse Theatre/KXT Omar & Dawn; Red Line Productions Just Live!, Belleville, Safety Switch; National Theatre of Parramatta The Comedy of Errors; New Theatre Stupid F**king Bird; bAKEHOUSE/KXT Visiting Hours, The Laden Table; Cross Pollinate/KXT Everybody; Joan Sutherland Performing Arts Daisy Moon Was Born This Way; Freefall Productions White Rabbit Red Rabbit.
 His feature film credits include The Dog Days of Christmas, The Furnace, […]